-Most clinical sites require a COBI and/or drug testing before a student is allowed to work with patients.
-The Clinical Compliance Coordinator will assist students in using the COMPLIO system to get these done and each student will be responsible for maintain their own reports.
-The reports may be sent to a student's clinical site on request.
+Incoming students will get a Criminal Background Check, a FACIS III clearance and a 12-panel drug screening in the first month after orientation.
+Most clinical sites require an additional COBI and/or drug testing before a student is allowed to begin their final affiliations.
+The Clinical Compliance Coordinator will assist students in using the COMPLIO system to get these done and each student will be responsible for their own reports.
+The reports may be sent to a student's clinical site upon request of the site's coordinator.